CCheukKa/iGEM-research/mecA gene.md

 The mecA gene codes for PBP2', a penicillin-binding protein with low binding affinities to practically all [beta-lactam antibiotics](beta-lactam%20antibiotics.md) clinically available today.

 ## Homology
-Nucleotide sequencing study has revealed that the gene is composed of two regions having homology to two distinct genes the 5' region of the gene has homology to the penicillinase gene (blaZ) of SA, and the rest of the gene has homology to E Coli PBPs2 and 3.
+Nucleotide sequencing study has revealed that *the gene is composed of two regions having homology to two distinct genes*; the 5' region of the gene has homology to the penicillinase gene (blaZ) of SA, and the rest of the gene has homology to E Coli PBPs2 and 3.
 ![mecA homology](attachments/Pasted%20image%2020230723234418.png)
 The presence of the mecA gene is considered to be the hallmark for the identification of MRSA in clinical laboratories, and PCR detection methods of mecA gene have been developed for this purpose by several researchers.